coalton-lang/coalton/docs/intro-to-coalton.md

 Whereas `coalton-toplevel` expects one or more toplevel definitions or declarations, the `coalton` form takes a single expression, evaluates it relative to the current environment, and returns its (underlying) Lisp value.
 This can be useful for working with Coalton from a Lisp REPL.

+Coalton can integrate with named readtables to provide better error messages.
+Files containing Coalton code should start with `(named-readtables:in-readtable coalton:coalton)`.
+Using Coalton's reader allow for compiler errors to accurately refer to source code and provide correct line numbers.

 ## Variables and Functions

 Variables and functions are defined with `define`.
 Here are some variable definitions.